X

 Symptoms

-It might be most noticeable when looking at a baby's head from above.
-The cheekbone and ear on the flat side might look pushed forward.
+The cheekbone and ear on the affected side might look pushed forward.
+The face can look uneven.

 Treatments

-Varying a baby's head position can help.
-If it doesn't improve by age four months, a molded helmet might be needed.
+Changing a baby's head position can help.
+If it doesn't improve by age 4 months or is severe, the baby might need to start wearing a molded helmet before 1 year of age.